Determination (biology)

+The labeling of a specimen after its taxonomic identity has been determined.

 In biology, determination is the process of matching a specimen or sample of an organism to a known taxon, for example identifying a plant as belonging to a particular species.
 Expert taxonomists may perform this task, but structures created by taxonomists are sometimes used by non-specialists.
 Modern tools include single or multi-access identification keys, which can be printed or computer-assisted.